Wednesday, October 30, 2024

 Due to the lack of tax receipts in these cash-holes by the international monied set, the consequence is that the locals pay the taxes.
 The second thing that happens is that local democracy is thwarted in the interests of the holders of these secret accounts, resulting in a ‘captured state.’
 The third thing that happens is that local crime actually increases due to the government-backed impunity of the rich.
 Rising inequality across the world is the fourth impact, as it solidifies generations of wealth through ‘perpetual trusts’ which live off of rent and investment income far into the future.
 This is something even Piketty did not – or could not - include in his books.
 Harrington especially investigates the social situations in the Cook Islands (‘Crook’ Islands christened by some), Mauritius, Panama and the British Virgin Islands to show how being a finance haven has affected the poverty and powerlessness of the locals and indigenous.
 Harrington calls this an extension of the ‘resource curse’ – it is the ‘finance curse.’
 As part of this whistle-blowers, journalists and investigators have been intimidated, jailed, deported or in a case in Gibraltar, done away with.

 Colonial theory might allow one to cheer on the looting of the metropolises by these tiny countries, but the benefits go to an international capitalist elite, not to the local working-class, farmers or small shop keepers.
-This ‘revenge of the colonized’ is bogus.
+The ‘revenge of the colonized’ is bogus.
 So what is the real solution?
 Clearly the majority of capitalist politicians in hock to their owners will not put a significant dent in international rules around secrecy, money-laundering, estate perpetuity, tax avoidance or legal impunity.
-The present capitalist legal system does not function on an international scale, though their economic system does.
+The present capitalist legal system does not function on an international scale, though the economic system does.
 So there is a contradiction here.
-The capitalist nation-state is still their main operative political and legal vehicle and it is not possible that capital can escape that situation.
+The capitalist nation-state is still their main operative political and legal vehicle and it is not possible that capital can avoid that.
 The nation-state has to be transcended by the international working-classes in practice, through political power on the local, then national, then international level, with the U.S. being one battleground.
 In these local jurisdictions some livelihoods are based on secret banking, so that will be a battle there too.
-Harrington’s micro-reformist solution cannot grasp the width of the problem.
+Harrington’s micro-reformist solution about wealth advisors cannot grasp the width of the problem.
 Blocking wealth advisors might help, but that will force part of the profession underground, as there is still ‘money to be made.’

 Prior blogspot reviews on this issue, use blog search box, upper left, to investigate our 17 year archive, using these terms: “The Wealth Hoarders,” “Ozark,” “Capital in the 21st Century” (Piketty); “Yesterday’s Man,” “Life Under the Jolly Roger” (Kuhn); “Black Sails,” “Trade Wars are Class Wars.”